fenago/kubernetes-course/md/Lab_2.md

 one replica running.

 **Running the Pageview App in Multiple Replicas**

-The Pageview app can certainly work with a single replica.
-However, in a production environment, high availability is essential and is achieved by maintaining multiple replicas across nodes to avoid single points of failure.
-(This will be covered in detail in upcoming chapters.)

 In Kubernetes, to ensure the high availability of an application, we can simply increase the replica number.
 Follow these steps to do so: